shiwani456/Trivia-App/README.md

-# Trivia-App
+# Sqlite Trial
-# android based project
-I  Used  java and sqlite for displaying data
+With help of java and sqlite platform i store data in database simple trial of sqlite